ohpreis/forsters-list/README.md

 >To learn about the methodology visit [Mark Forster's website](http://markforster.squarespace.com/autofocus-system/)

-* Foster's list is implemented as one long list of todos.
+* Forster's list is implemented as one long list of todos.
 * It provides a space for completed tasks and ideas.
 That's it.

 **Getting started**